 Tashmee is an undergraduate in the class of 2024 at the University of Washington and began working for the Hofstetter Lab as a sophomore.
 She plans to major in a B.S. in Public Health and Global Health with a focus on Neuroscience and is also on the pre-med track.
 She aspires to be a pediatric neurologist in the future, focusing on health disparities in underserved communities.
 Throughout high school and undergrad, she has been passionate about taking on leadership positions to promote social justice in a wide range of sectors, from student government to health and medicine-centered clubs at the UW.
 She hopes to bridge the gap between societal structural inequity and medicine.
 In her free time, Tashmee enjoys engaging in meaningful conversations about life and exploring nature.

 Dylan joined the lab in July of 2020 and is an undergraduate in the class of 2025 at George Fox University.
 Throughout high school he focused his studies on numerous STEM courses.
-Majoring in biology with a pre-med focus, he also has interest in studying both calculus and Physics.
-In his free time, he loves strategic board games, playing piano, and longboarding.
-Dylan has future aspirations to enter the medical field as a physician.
+He is majoring in biology on the pre-med track, with additional interest in studying both calculus and Physics.
+In his free time, he loves strategic board games, playing piano, longboarding, and competing in esports for his school.
+Dylan has future aspirations to enter the medical field as a surgeon.

 JINCI LU, BS